tier4/scenario_simulator_v2/docs/user_guide/scenario_editor/EditExistingScenario.md

 The edited scenario is exported as a file.
 You can execute a simulator using the file.

 <font color="Red">Do not forget!!
-Please export scenario in TierIV Scenario format V2.</font>
+Please export scenario in TIER IV Scenario format V2.</font>